Doctoral Training and HDR

 Email

-In accordance with the amended decree of May 25, 2016, establishing the national framework for doctoral training and the procedures for awarding the national doctoral degree, authorization to defend a dissertation is granted by the President of the University of Montpellier, following consultation with the Director of the Doctoral School, upon the recommendation of the dissertation advisor.
+In accordance with the amended decree of May 25, 2016, establishing the national framework for doctoral training and the procedures for awarding the national doctoral degree, authorization to defend a dissertation is granted by the President of the University of Montpellier, following consultation with the director of the Doctoral School and upon the recommendation of the dissertation advisor.

-Organizing the defense is a process that takes time.
+Organizing the thesis defense is a time-consuming process.

 The “Application for Authorization to Defend a Thesis” must be submitted to the Doctoral School no later than 8 weeks before the defense date.